Microsoft Exchange can be monitored via WMI and/or the Opsview Agent, depending on your needs.

 For more details on WMI configuration take a look at the 'OS ' Windows Server' page.

 WMI -WMI classes are pre-configured with an installation of Exchange.
 Once you have access to these classes you can monitor them using the built in service checks.
 The 'OS ' Windows Server' page contains all of the details and links you need to configure Exchange to be ready for monitoring via WMI.

 Windows Agent ' To use these checks the Opsview Agent will need to be installed.
 Details on where to download it from are available here.

 The latest version of NSClient++ is not supported with the Exchange checks.

 In the Opsview Monitor UI:

-Step 2: Add and configure the host variable WINCREDENTIALS and add in your WMI username and password as the variable values
+- Configure the host variable 'WINCREDENTIALS' and add in your WMI username and password as the variable values

 - Add the Host Template 'Application ' Microsoft Exchange 2007' to your server.

 - Optional: Configure the host variable(s) 'NRPE_CERTIFICATES' and 'NRPE_CIPHERS' if you plan on using certificate based security between Opsview and the monitored host